SimeonKovachev/time_logger/README.md

 3. Run dotnet restore to install dependencies.
 4. Run dotnet run to start the application.
 5. Access the application at http://localhost:[port].
+6. Keep in mind that time_logger_ui is the uncompleted angular attempt.

 ## Conclusion